Welcome to today's edition of the Rush 24-7 podcast.

 No, they've done too much.

-We need to we need to throw this stuff out.
+We need to throw this stuff out.

 There shouldn't be a 1099.

-Uh small businesses shouldn't even know the name of stupid government forms like that.
+Small businesses shouldn't even know the name of stupid government forms like that.

-It's it's embarrassing that in a republic of free citizens there are millions of us marching around with all this meaningless government mumbo jumbo numbers stuck in our head, because we know that tax season tax season, and that's another uh problem right there, by the way.
+It's embarrassing that in a republic of free citizens, there are millions of us marching around with all this meaningless government mumbo-jumbo numbers stuck in our head because we know that tax season, tax season, and that's another problem right there, by the way, baseball should have a season.

-Uh baseball should have a season.
+Tax shouldn't have a season.

-Tax shouldn't have a season, tax should be a day.
+Tax should be a day.

-This we shouldn't know this.
+This, we shouldn't know this.

 This is supposed to be a republic of free citizens.